 Therefore, I want to introduce this webtoon that I think is a gold standard for which people should regard comic books as great literature.
 I give you (drumroll)…Trace!

-THE god of all webtoons, Trace is an incredibly well-conceived work by Nastycat (author) and I recommend it to all you literary nerds out there.
+Trace is an incredibly well-conceived webtoon by Nastycat (author, weird name I know) and I recommend it to all you literary nerds out there.
 Because at the moment, it’s offensively underrated, yet you will be hard-pressed to find a better work that combines wit, inspiration, drama, and total raw emotion than this humble little work.

-But fair warning–the artwork will not be very appealing upon initial impression.
-And I’m not even going to try to sell it to you because even I didn’t like it at first.
+Now fair warning, the artwork will not be very appealing upon initial impression, and I’m not even going to try to sell it to you because even I didn’t like it at first.
 However, thank the holy horses that I stuck with it because the art improves rapidly, the stories became addictive, and it will grip you like none other.

 So my advice to you?
 Take the leap of faith!